 Residence halls are fully staffed to assist students.
-Professional staff, including the director of Residential Life, two assistant directors, counselors, and hall managers, live in the residence halls.
+Professional staff, including resident counselors and hall managers, live in the residence halls.
 Resident counselors and managers are on call for emergencies at all times when the halls are occupied.

 A security officer is posted in each residence hall lobby 24 hours a day when the residences are open.
 Visitors must provide proper identification and be signed in by residents.